• Art magazine

 But the Scandinavian design of this era was also strongly influenced by the cold, short winter of the Nordic region and the desire for cozy and bright interior. ”

-Scandi Design reached the first international recognition and its outstanding popularity in the 1950s to 1970s when the Lunning Prize was awarded to outstanding Scandinavian designers between 1951 and 1970.
+Scandi design first achieved international recognition and outstanding popularity in the 1950s to 1970s, when the Lunning Prize was awarded to outstanding Scandinavian designers between 1951 and 1970.

 The Scandinavian design story and its concept have been the subject of scientific debates, exhibitions and marketing agents since then.
 Many emphasize the democratic design ideals, which were a central topic of movement and in rhetoric about contemporary Scandinavian and international design against mirrors n.

-Even if the design style came up in the 20th century, a strong, increased interest in it has given it a permanent meaning in western interior design since the 2010s.
-A fascination especially from "Hygge" - ie the concept of rooms and lifestyles that prioritize calm, sociable comfort - almost showed characteristics of a media obsession.
+Although the design style emerged in the 20th century, a sharp rise in interest since the 2010s has given it lasting significance in Western interior design.
+A fascination with "hygge" —the concept of spaces and lifestyles that prioritize quiet, convivial comfort—showed almost the hallmarks of a media obsession.

 As a result of America and shortly afterwards, the minimalist furnishing style conquered Europe in the form of essays, reports, TV contributions and book bestsellers.
 While the word "hygge" may no longer be mentioned in the media so often, it is undeniable that the wave of appreciation in the 2010s had a lasting influence on our interiors.